 Brooke High School Opens

-The Massachusetts Board of Elementary and Secondary Education announces approval of Brooke’s expansion request to incorporate a high school, fulfilling our long-term goal of serving grades K-12.
-Within months, Brooke High School opens with a founding class of 9th graders.
+Within months of receiving approval from the Massachusetts Board of Elementary and Secondary Education to expand into high school for the first time, Brooke High School opens with a founding class of 9th graders.

 Visit Our School Pages to Learn More About